jono-g1907/Recipe/Recipe/Project Specs/CANs and CANNOTs.md

 # Development Technology Usage Policy

+## Assignment Overview
+Building upon the current MongoDB backend, you will develop a modern, responsive Angular frontend that provides a complete user interface for the Recipe-Inventory Management System.
+This new update focuses on Angular framework, Progressive Web App (PWA) development, and seamless API integration with the existing backend.

 ## What you CAN and CANNOT use when developing the Angular frontend application

 ### You CAN Use